1. Get the right size

 4. Check the hardware

 Rarely, some watch straps are sold without buckles, so check the listing before you buy.
 You don’t want to end up buying a nice strap only to find out you must also buy a buckle to go along with it.
 On the other hand, you might want to replace the standard buckle with a new one that matches your case.
 Most replacement watch strap hardware is brushed or stainless steel, so if you have a watch case that is neither of those two colors, you might want to look into getting matching hardware somewhere else.
 Common other colors include gold, rose gold and black.

 5. Get the right material

 Check the listing for clues as to what material the watch strap is made from or email the strap company and ask.
-That crocodile strap you just bought could actually be calf leather stamped or embossed to match common crocodile patterns.
+That crocodile strap you just thought you bought could actually be calf leather stamped or embossed to match common crocodile patterns.
 If the exact material matters to you, check on forums and watch websites for trusted strap suppliers who are known to use specific types of materials.
-If you’re in the market for a top-notch leather or exotic strap like crocodile, stingray & alligator, we have a list of custom strap makers with good reputations on our list of custom watch strap makers page.
+If you’re in the market for a top-notch leather or exotic strap like crocodile, lizard, stingray & alligator, we have a list of custom strap makers with good reputations on our list of custom watch strap makers page.

-Lastly, we have collected most of the reasonably priced strap options on our Amazon Store page.
+Lastly, we have collected popular strap options on our Amazon Store page.
 Basically, if it has a ton of 5 star reviews and a good price, you’ll find it on there.
 We’ve got lists for NATO straps, leather, silicone, canvas, & Apple Watch straps.

 If you’re interested in more watch strap fashion, check out our other guides: